 Personas + Workspaces = Powerful Combinations

 Combine personas with workspace file selection for maximum effectiveness.
 For example, activate a "Compliance Risk Advisor" persona and select only your regulatory filings folder.
-This ensures Smith focuses exclusively on relevant documents when identifying compliance gaps.
+Smith will focus its expertise exclusively on relevant documents when identifying gaps.

 Applying Personas to Conversations